MiddletonCommunityVoice/services-list/content/emergency-services/walk-in-centre-nmgh.md

 - has it's own entrance at the side of the hospital, next to A & E.

 * The Centre is operate daily.
-* Open from 8am to 8pm
+* Open from 7am to 10pm  Mon to Fri
+* Saturdays and Sundays from 9am to 10pm